Work

 Poly Studio device detail for Poly Voyager Free 60+ earbuds

-When HP acquired Poly, I carried the team through the transition and continued to grow it within HP’s Industrial Design org.
-The original Poly Lens client needed to evolve into something bigger, and I used a new approach to make the case.
-I wrote the full product spec and built a working prototype in Claude Code.
-Not a deck.
-A working app.
-I put it in front of our exec team, and it got funded.
+When HP acquired Poly, I carried the team through the transition and kept growing it inside HP’s Industrial Design org.
+The original Poly Lens client needed to become something much bigger.
+Rather than argue for it the usual way, I wrote the full product spec and built a working prototype in Claude Code, then put the actual working app in front of the exec team.
+It got funded.
 That became Poly Studio.

 Fig 03